-Academic Progress measurement includes the Fall and Spring semesters and will be measured in May of each year.
-Students beginning their program in the Spring semester will be evaluated based on their academic performance during their first Spring semester, and at the end of each subsequent Spring semester.
+Academic Progress measurement includes the fall and spring semesters and will be measured in May of each year.
+Students beginning their program in the spring semester will be evaluated based on their academic performance during their first spring semester, and at the end of each subsequent Spring semester.

 Failures and withdrawals are courses attempted, not completed.
 Incompletes are not counted toward credits completed until after the course work is successfully completed and posted by the Registrar.
-Repeat courses will not count toward credits completed for satisfactory academic progress since the credits were already counted toward the standards the first time the course was completed.
+Repeat courses will not count toward credits completed for Satisfactory Academic Progress since the credits were already counted toward the standards the first time the course was completed.
+Foundation courses will not be counted toward progress if taken after the first twelve (12) months of the student's enrollment.

-MINIMUM STANDARDS FOR SATISFACTORY ACADEMIC PROGRESS FOR FINANCIAL AID WHEN MINIMUM STANDARDS OF ACADEMIC PROGRESS ARE NOT ACHIEVED
+WHEN MINIMUM STANDARDS OF ACADEMIC PROGRESS ARE NOT ACHIEVED

-Students who fail to meet the above requirements will be notified by the Financial Aid office when information on academic progress is available at the end of the academic year (typically May).
-Students who fail to meet these requirements will not be considered for financial aid until all standards have been achieved.
+The Office of Financial Aid will notify students who fail to meet these requirements when information on academic progress is available at the end of the academic year (typically May).
+Students who fail to meet these requirements will not be considered for financial aid (including the Federal Subsidized and Unsubsidized Stafford Loan) until all standards have been achieved.
 Under no circumstances will financial aid be awarded retroactively to the semester(s) in which the standards were not met.

-Also, students who fail to meet these requirements have the opportunity to make up the hours and grade point requirements needed during the summer sessions (at their own expense).
-Once the summer course work is posted by the Registrar, if the requirements are met, the student will be considered for financial aid for the next semester.
-It is the student's responsibility to ensure the grades and credits completed have been properly posted with the Registrar and to notify the Financial Aid Office once this has occurred.
+Students who fail to meet these requirements are encouraged to make up the hours and grade point requirements needed during the summer sessions at their own expense.
+Once the Registrar posts the summer course work, if the requirements are met, the student will be considered for financial aid for the next semester.
+It is the student's responsibility to ensure the grades and credits completed have been properly posted with the Registrar and to notify the Office of Financial Aid once this has occurred.